wp-plugins/atcontent/readme.txt

 #### Quote of the day ####

-Self-preservation is the first law of nature.
+Love is an energy which exists of itself.
+It is its own value.

-Samuel Butler
+Thornton Wilder

 == Examples ==